PAM Health

-PAM Health, LLC is a health care provider that specializes in rehabilitation.
-It is headquartered in Enola, Pennsylvania near Harrisburg, and operates facilities in at least 23 states across the United States.
+PAM Health, LLC is a healthcare provider that specializes in rehabilitation.
+It is headquartered in Enola, Pennsylvania near Harrisburg, and operates hospitals and clinics in at least 23 states across the United States.

 History

 Post Acute Medical was founded in 2006 by Anthony Misitano; the company purchased three rehabilitation hospitals in San Antonio, Texas.
 In 2021, the company was renamed PAM Health.

 Collaborations

 According to its website, PAM Health is partnered with Penn State Athletics and Hall of Fame Health.
 Founder and CEO Anthony Misitano is an alumnus of Penn State University and has served on the board of Happy Valley United, Penn State Athletics' name, image, and likeness collective.
 PAM Health and the Misitano family donated $25 million to Penn State's renovation of Beaver Stadium, the second-largest donation in Penn State Athletics' history and naming the west tower on the stadium PAM Health Misitano Family Tower.
 In February 2025, the Penn State Board of Trustees approved the leasing of land at Innovation Park near State College for construction of a PAM Health rehabilitation hospital.